getbubblenow/jvc-vid/README.md

 JVC introductory video
 ======================
-I'm really into meta thing.
+I'm really into all things meta.

 Thus, the video introduction to JVC was created with JVC.